garima342/Face_recognition/README.md

 ## Features

-- Real-time face detection from webcam
+- Real-time face detection from webcam and image
 - Accurate face recognition using deep learning models
 - Fast and lightweight implementation
 - Easy to run locally or deploy to edge devices